shclarke007/j_list/README.md

-# Getting Started with Create React App
+# React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Job list with Teamtailor API where it's possible to list all published jobs and navigate to a view containing the information about a job.
+Able to favourite jobs from the list and view favourites.

 ## Available Scripts